Fernando-Lozano/letItSnow/README.md

 ## Todo:

-get svg images
-learn about drawing svg images to canvas check if svg images can have colors changed
+remove color options to config and snowflake init (they will have to provide the desired images and colors) get svg images learn about drawing svg images to canvas check if svg images can have colors changed